barakolo/DyGraphBio/README.md

 ## Usage
 The library is easy to use.
 Just compile the given files and you're good to go!
 The main.cpp is an example file of usage.
+The makefile contains an example for compiling the tests executable.

 ### Simple propagation
 ```